JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Preliminary

-Note that during the training of the mapping function $f(\cdot)$, we consider the \emph{JTM} task as a multi-class classification task.
-During the inference, with each $\job_i \in \mathcal{X}$, we take the output probability distribution over all standardized job titles $\standardjob_k \in \mathcal{Y}$ as the ranking scores to output \emph{top-k} most similar job titles $\standardjob_k \in \mathcal{Y}$.
+Note that during the training of the mapping function $f(\cdot)$, we consider the {\jtm} task as a multi-class classification task.
+During the inference, with each $\job_i \in \mathcal{X}$, we take the output probability distribution over all normalized job titles $\standardjob_k \in \mathcal{Y}$ as the ranking scores to output \emph{top-k} most similar job titles $\standardjob_k \in \mathcal{Y}$.